palakparmartntra/E-Commerce-Project/README.md

 # Dash Clothes: An E-Commerce Clothing Website
-Dash clothes is an online clothing website where you can purchase attractive clothes for everyone.It is written in Python with Django and Jinja2 template system.
+Dash clothes is an online clothing website where you can purchase attractive clothes for everyone.
+It is written in Python with Django and Jinja2 template system.
 Dash Clothes is a fully responsive ecommerce website, in all mobile devices, built using HTML, CSS, and JavaScript.
 # Table of contents